nkh/ftl/config/ftl/man/ftl.md

 ## Hyperorthodoxy

-ftl is hyperothodox, or not at all depending on your preferences, it starts with two panes, but can have more, one showing you a directory listing and the other a preview of the current entry.
+ftl is hyperothodox, or not at all depending on your preferences, it starts with two panes but can start with just one pane or have more than two panes.
+The default is two panes, one showing you a directory listing and the other a preview of the current entry.
 The outstanding _tmux_ makes this possible.

 You can choose to remove the preview as well as having multiple panes showing the same or different directories.